gitlabhq/gitlab-runner/docs/configuration/proxy.md

 # Running GitLab Runner behind a proxy

-This guide aims specifically to making GitLab Runner with Docker executor to work behind a proxy.
+This guide aims specifically to making GitLab Runner with Docker executor work behind a proxy.

 Before proceeding further, you need to make sure that you've already [installed Docker](https://docs.docker.com/install/) and